paulwarren/nzde/dict/D/README.md

  <i>n.</i>

-## deMondayised

- <i>adj.</i> of public holidays, not restricted to celebration on the Monday on which they fall.
-(See Mondayise)

 ## dead

  <i>adj.</i> in the sense `exact (likeness, etc.)' (See cut, ring, rink.)

  <i>adj.</i> applied to a horse which will be (or has been) scratched, pulled (i.e. not allowed to run its best), or otherwise interfered with, so as not to start in, or to lose a race; a horse which does not try to win.

+## dead as a moa

+ <i>phr.</i> long dead (See moa)

 ## dead as Ned Kelly

  <i>phr.</i> [ca1920 p.c.
 Sep 1979 middle-aged woman, De Brett Hotel, Wellington.
 This was a saying of her father and an old aunt first heard c1920. `I wouldn't be dead for quids,' said by somebody enjoying himself.]

-## dead as a moa

- <i>phr.</i> long dead (See moa)

 ## dead baby